-A specific request was also made to track down a letter sent by the sent by the Brian Kristy at out Terra Cotta Conservation Area regarding concerns about the potential negative effects such as debris and erosion on the West Credit River from the new Halton Sand and Gravel operation off Bush St. in Erin.
-This letter has been forwarded to Liam Marray, who will consider its contents and provide a reply to the sentence.
+A specific request was also made to track down a letter sent by the second to Brian Kristy at out Terra Cotta Conservation Area regarding concerns about the potential negative effects such as debris and erosion on the West Credit River from the new Halton Sand and Gravel operation off Bush St. in Erin.
+This letter has been forwarded to Liam Marray, who will consider its contents and provide a reply to the second second